jjatria/perl-tcod/README.md

 the change log, so if you wish to use it, please pin your dependencies and make sure to check the change log before upgrading.

+# FUNCTIONS

+## get\_error

+    $string = TCOD::get_error;

+Get the current error message, if any.

+Some functions (eg. [TCOD::Context::new](https://metacpan.org/pod/TCOD%3A%3AContext#new) will set this string on error.
+When an error is indicated, you can use this method to retrieve the error.

+The string returned by this function is only meaningful if an error has been indicated by some other function, and will only remain meningful until a new function that uses this mechanism is called.

 # ENUMS

 The enums listed below are available as constants like the ones defined using